jnoortheen/pipm/README.md

 # Features

+1. No new set of files. `*-requirements.txt` works like the lockfile with pinned versions
-1. Just a wrapper around the standard pip's `install/uninstall` command.
+2. Just a wrapper around the standard pip's `install/uninstall` command.
 So all the cli options will work
-2. Handles multiple `requirements` files
-3. No new set of files. requirements files contain pinned dependecies and setup.cfg contain abstract dependencies.
+3. Handles multiple `requirements` files and [setup.cfg](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html) stores abstract dependencies.

-# Version compatibility

-the package is versioned in accordance with `pip` major version number.
-`pipm-9.*` will be compatible with `pip-9` and such.

 # Commands

 ## 1. install
  - a wrapper around standard `pip install` command and accepts all the standard options

  Below are the things that `pipm` brings to the table

 1. Extra functionality
     - when package names are given it will be saved to the requirements.txt file in the current directory.
     If you have `requirements` directory structure with `base.txt` inside then that file will be used.
 Otherwise it will create one in the current directory.
     - when no package name is given then it is equivalent to `-r requirements.txt` and it will install all requirements from the current directory
-    1. Additional options:
+2. Additional options:
+    It will search for the matching one in the following pattern `<name>-requirements.txt` or `requirements/<name>.txt` or `requirements-<name>.txt`
     the below saves to file when package name given otherwise equivalent to passing requirements file name.
    1. `--dev` - saves to development requirements
-        1. `--prod` - saves to production requirements
+   2. `--prod` - saves to production requirements
-        1. `--test` - saves to  testing requirements
+   3. `--test` - saves to  testing requirements
+   4. `--doc` - saves to  documentation requirements
-        1. `--env <name>` - if you have any special set of requirements that belong to a separate file you could pass the name here.
+   5. `--env <name>` - if you have any special set of requirements that belong to a separate file you could pass the name here.
-        It will search for the matching one in the following pattern `<name>-requirements.txt` or `requirements/<name>.txt` or `requirements-<name>.txt`

 ## 2. uninstall
  - a wrapper around standard `pip uninstall` command
  - alias `rm` is available
  - when uninstalling a package, this command also checks packages that are no longer required by any of user installed packages and removes them
  - ofcourse it removes the packages from `requirements` files

 ## 3. update
  - new command
  - equivalent to calling `pip install` with `--upgrade` flag
  - update a single package or the whole environment when no argument given.
  - by default the packages are updated interactively
      - set `--auto-update` to disable this

 ## 4. save/freeze
  - extends the standard freeze command to save the currently installed packages

 # Development
 - clone the repository and create new virtualenv